himanshuteotia/notes/system-design/kafka/intro.md

-Here’s a simple **Kafka introduction** in easy-to-understand English:

----

 ## 📌 What is Apache Kafka?

 Apache Kafka is an **open-source distributed event streaming platform**.
 It is used to **send, receive, store, and process messages (data)** in real-time.